 Part What to use How to clean Removable parts (shelves, crisper, meat pan etc.) Sponge or cloth; mild detergent and warm water.
 Wash removable parts with warm water and a mild detergent.
 Rinse and dry.
 Outside Sponge, cloth or paper towel; mild detergent; appliance wax (or good auto paste wax).
 Wash with warm water and a mild detergent.
 Do not use abrasive or harsh cleansers.
 Rinse and dry.
 Wax painted metal surfaces at least twice a year with appliance wax or a good auto paste wax.
 Apply wax with a clean, soft cloth.
-Do not use wax on plastic parts. a garanas es cara como en escolo de la como en e 4.449 rfaces provides rust protection.
+Do not use wax on plastic parts.
+Waxing painted metal su urlaces provides rust protection.
 Inside walls (Freezer should be allowed to warm up so cloth won't stick.)
 Sponge, soft cloth or paper towel, baking soda, warm water, mild detergent.
-Wash with warm water and mild detergent or baking soda (2 tablespoons 26 g to 1 quart 95 l warm water.
-Rinse and dry Door liners and gaskets Sponge, soft cloth or paper towel; mild detergent, warm water.
+Wash with warm water and mild detergent or baking soda (2 tablespoons 26 g to 1 quart .95 warm water.
+Rinse and dry.
+Door liners and gaskets Sponge, soft cloth or paper towel; mild detergent, warm water.
 Wash with mild detergent and warm water.Rinse and dry.
-DO NOT USE Cleaning waxes, concentrated detergents, bleaches or cleansers containing petroleum on plastic parts.
+DO NOT USE Cleaning wo bleaches or cleansers c ixes, concentrated detergents, ontaining petroleum on plastic parts.
 Dark plastics (covers and panels) Mild detergent and warm water; soft, clean sponge and soft, clean cloth.
 Wash with a soft grit-free cloth or sponge.
-Rinse and dry with a damp grit-free cloth or chamois. or flammable or toxic solv , window sprays, scouring cleansers, vents like acetone, gasoline, carbon can scratch or damage the material.
-Defrost pan Sponge or cloth; mild detergent and warm water.
-Remove base grille.
-(See page 7.)
-To remove defrost pan, lift pan over wire brace (remove tape; if any).
+Rinse and dry with a damp grit-free cloth or chamois. or flammable or toxic so s, window sprays, scouring cleansers, Ivents like acetone, gasoline, carbon can scratch or damage the material.
+Defrost pan (behind refrigerator on top of the motor) Sponge or cloth; mild detergent and warm water.
+Roll refrigerator out away from wall.
 Wash defrost pan with warm water and mild detergent.
+Do not remove defrost pan to clean.
 Rinse and dry.
-Replace with notched corner to the rear.
-Push it all the way in.
-Make sure defrost drain tube is pointing into pan.
-Replace base grille.
-Condenser Coil Vacuum cleaner; using the extended narrow attachment.
-Remove base grille.
-Clean dust and lint from condenser at least every other month.
-Replace base grille.
+Roll refrigerator back into place.
+Condenser coils Use vacuum cleaner with brush attachment.
+Clean dust and lint from condenser coils behind the refrigerator at least once every other month.
+Leave an inch (2.54 cm) between wall and condenser coils on back of the refrigerator.
 Floor under refrigerator Usual floor cleaners.
-Roll refrigerator out only as far as water supply line allows.
+Roll refrigerator out away from wall.
 Wash floor.
-Roll refrigerator back.
+Roll refrigerator back into place.
 Check to see if the refrigerator is level.

-Food storage guide

-STORING FRESH FOOD
+Food storage guide STORING FRESH FOOD